 Like all houses, Plas Newydd has been through several changes over the years.
-From the flamboyant extravagance of the 5th Marquess, converting a chapel into a theatre, to the more practical changes brought about by the 6th Marquess and the Marchioness in the 1930s, including the addition of modern plumbing and central heating.
+From the flamboyant extravagance of the 5th Marquess, converting a chapel into a theatre, to the more practical changes brought about by the 6th Marquess and the Marchioness in the 1930s, including the introduction of modern plumbing and central heating.

 vPPR uses the metaphor of theatre to interweave the story of new renovation works with historical narratives behind this enchanting country house.
 Each room is conceived as an Act in a play, relating to the different aspects of the new reservicing works.